 Allan Miller, CEO of the News Literacy Project gives a good explanation of why why it's useful in explaining how journalism is important anywhere:

 "[Spotlight] brought attention to journalism’s watchdog role — holding the powerful accountable — and the importance of a local newspaper to its community at a time when journalism was increasingly under fire and many local publications were failing.
 It portrayed the reporters and editors as heroic, though fallible, and reflected the essential role of principled sources and courageous victims to bring vital, if excruciatingly painful, truths to light."

-The movie is also a gripping story and quality entertainment, winning film awards in Canada, Italy, the UK and the United States.
+The movie also provides a gripping story and quality entertainment, having won film awards in Canada, Italy, the UK and the United States.

 Available through many streaming services, including YouTube, iTunes, Google Play Movies, Netflix.

 DOONESBURY © (1990) G.B.
 Trudeau.
 Used by permission of Universal Uclick.
 All rights reserved.

 Spending time with a journalist offers a first-hand look at how newsgathering really works and can also help the journalist involved learn about the interests and needs of youth as news consumers and contributors

 There are lots of ways to do this virtually.